-In such cases, an immediate hearing is held by the Vice President for Student Advancement (or his designee) to determine if interim suspension pending a full hearing will be imposed (see Section Thirteen for more information on interim suspension).
+In such cases, an immediate hearing is held by the Senior Vice President and Chief Operating Officer (or their agent) to determine if interim suspension pending a full hearing will be imposed (see Section Thirteen for more information on interim suspension).
 The sanction is used if it is determined that the student's presence on campus would constitute clear danger to him/herself or to the safety of other persons or property on the premises of the University or would pose an immediate threat of disruptive interference with the normal conduct of the University's activities.